admin-ebg/logib/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-* There were no ERRORs or WARNINGs.
+* There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies